hwilltester/portfolio/README.md

 I am passionate about software quality, process optimization, and collaboration between teams.
 My goal is to leverage my QA and BA expertise to drive innovative and user-focused software solutions.

+I believe in continuous learning and am committed to staying updated with the latest industry trends to ensure the delivery of top-quality software solutions.

 # Skills and Expertise
 <h3>Testing Skills</h3>